LGBTQ history in California: 2010s

-In 2011, the State Legislature passed the FAIR Education Act, which makes California the first state in the Union to enforce the teaching of LGBT history and social sciences in the public school curriculum and prohibits educational discrimination on the basis of sexual orientation and gender identity.
+In 2011, the State Legislature passed the FAIR Education Act, which makes California the first state in the Union to enforce the teaching of LGBTQ history and social sciences in the public school curriculum and prohibits educational discrimination on the basis of sexual orientation and gender identity.
 Also in 2011, San Francisco's Human Rights Commission released a report on bisexual visibility, titled “Bisexual Invisibility: Impacts and Regulations.”
 This was the first time any governmental body released such a report.
-The report showed, among other things, that self-identified bisexuals made up the largest single population within the LGBT community in the United States.
+The report showed, among other things, that self-identified bisexuals made up the largest single population within the LGBTQ community in the United States.
 In each study included in the report, more women identified as bisexual than lesbian, though fewer men identified as bisexual than gay.

 In February 2012 the Ninth Circuit Court of Appeals upheld Perry v.
 Schwarzenegger.
 In September 2012 Berkeley, California became the first city in America to officially proclaim a day recognizing bisexuals.
 The Berkeley City Council unanimously and without discussion declared September 23 as Bisexual Pride and Bi Visibility Day.
 Also in 2012, California became the first state to sign a ban on therapy that claims to convert gay people into heterosexual.
 However, the law is as of 2013 held up in federal courts on first amendment grounds.
 In 2013, in the case Hollingsworth v.
 Perry (formerly Perry v.
 Schwarzenegger), which was brought by a lesbian couple (Kristin Perry and Sandra Stier) and a gay male couple, the Supreme Court said the private sponsors of Proposition 8 did not have legal standing to appeal after the ballot measure was struck down by a federal judge in San Francisco, which made same-sex marriage legal again in California.
 Kristin Perry and Sandra Stier were married shortly afterward, making them the first same-sex couple to be married in California since Proposition 8 was overturned.

 Also in 2013, California enacted America's first law protecting transgender students; the law, called the School Success and Opportunity Act, declares that every public school student in California from kindergarten to 12th grade must be "permitted to participate in sex-segregated school programs and activities, including athletic teams and competitions, and use facilities consistent with his or her gender identity, irrespective of the gender listed on the pupil's records."
 In June 2014, Governor Brown signed SB 1306 repealed Proposition 22 and AB 607, bringing California statutory law into conformance with case law under the XIV amendment of the US constitution.
 In 2018, Ricardo Lara was elected as California's insurance commissioner, making him the first openly gay person elected to statewide office in California's history.
 In November 2019, transgender community leader Lauren Pulido raised the transgender pride flag over the California state capitol for Trans Day of Remembrance, reportedly the first time the transgender flag was raised over a state capitol building in the United States.